shirat74/dvipdfm-x/README.md

 Dvipdfmx uses SFD files to convert subfonts back to a single font.
-SFD files are not required for use with TeX variants which can handle multi-byte character encodings such as pTeX, upTeX and Omega.
+SFD files are not required for use with TeX variants which can handle multi-byte character encodings such as pTeX, upTeX, XeTeX, and Omega.

 HLaTeX and CJK-LaTeX users are required to have those files to be installed.